ajgiuliani/MSj.jl/README.md

 ```

 ### Basic operations
-Mass spectral data may be added, subtracted, multiplied or divided by a number.
+Mass spectral data may be added, subtracted, multiplied together or multiplied or divided by a number.

 ```julia
 ms450 = msJ.msfilter(data, msJ.RT([430, 470]))